kangli-bionic/prep-step-2/part3/enumerable_readings.md

     [1, 2, 3].map { |el| el * 2 } # ==> [2, 4, 6]
   ```

-You should take a minute to review the [documentation][documentation] for the `Enumerable` module.
-Glance over the list of methods in the grey box on the left-hand side of the page.
-Try to guess what these methods might do!

 ### Code Blocks

-Code blocks used with `Array` and `Range` `Enumerable` methods use a single argument, but code blocks used with `Hash` `Enumerable` methods use two arguments: one for keys and one for values.
+Code blocks used with `Array` and `Range` `Enumerable` methods use a single argument, but code blocks used with `Hash` and `Enumerable` methods use two arguments: one for keys and one for values.

   ```ruby
     [1, 2, 3].select { |el| ... }          # ==> single argument in code block